People

 Rebecca Canale (2021)

 Rebecca (Becca)'s research interests include the cognitive and environmental factors underlying language and communication in individuals with autism spectrum disorder.
 Previously, she worked with Richard Aslin at Haskins Laboratories (Yale University), coordinating behavioral and neuroimaging studies of language processing in neurotypical infants, children, and adults.
-Her MS project examines the interaction of higher-order cognitive processes and gesture abilities in youth and young adults with autism spectrum disorder.
+Her F31-funded dissertation will examine individual differences in the temporal dynamics of spoken word recognition in autistic young adults .

 Publications